-This command also shows information about event-only sensors (a new category of sensors defined in the version 2.0 of the IPMI specification; these sensors have special reduced SDRs and support event generation only).
+This command also shows information about event-only sensors (a new category of sensors defined in the IPMI 2.0 specification; these sensors have special reduced SDRs and support event generation only).

-The option -f allows the user to select all sensors that belong to a specific FRU, designated either with its $fru_id>$ or, if it is an AMC, with the $fru_id>$ notation.
+The option -f allows the user to select all sensors that belong to a specific FRU, designated either with its -fru id or, if it is an AMC, with the amc -camc number notation.